Lorem Ipsum

 DEMO-2 ALEDA

 ALEDA features approximately twice the wing area of STELLA and executed its first flight in 10/2022.
-ALEDA is a low-cost risk-reduction platform, mainly used for testing and tuning of automated flight controllers and sensors.
+ALEDA was designed as a low-cost risk-reduction platform, mainly used for testing and tuning of automated flight controllers and sensors.
 By the end of 2022, ALEDA had already executed 19 flights at two airports without any issues.

 • L = 3.5 m